Naykoh/data_engineer_pjt/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-### Requirments
+### Requirements
-You will need anaconda and git bash installed on your pc.
+You will need anaconda, git bash and docker installed on your pc.

 ### Installation